Why you MUST Visit Yellowstone National Park

 Yellowstone National Park spans 3 of the States of America (Wyoming, Montana & Idaho) and has a long history as the Country’s first National Park.
 However, for me, the park was relatively unknown compared to the bigger, more iconic National Parks in America such as the Grand Canyon.

-These attractions were my favourite picks of Yellowstone and the main reasons that you should include a trip to Yellowstone in your next vacation to the States.
+These attractions are a must see in Yellowstone and the main reasons you should include a trip to Yellowstone in your next vacation to the States.

 Midway Geyser Basin

 Yellowstone’s Midway geyser basin features of a series of hot springs located along a half mile boardwalk trail.
 These include the turquoise pool, the opal pool, the grand prismatic spring and the excelsior geyser.
 Out of these, the grand prismatic spring is arguably the best attraction as it spans 61 metres wide, has a temperate of about 70C (due to heat from the magma of an active volcano).
 The name ‘prismatic’ means beautifully coloured which certainly rings true as the intense blue centre with yellow, orange and brown colours encircling the hot spring are a sight to behold.
 The yellow-brownish colouring surrounding the hot spring is caused by microorganisms whose pigment allows them to create energy from the sunlight.
 You should allocate between 30 minutes and 2 hours to explore the area depending on how much time you wish to spend soaking up the natural beauty of the area and taking beautiful photographs!